Data-Visualization-Intro/4-D3-scatterplot/readme.md

 `var linearScale = d3.scaleLinear().domain([0, 100]).range([0, 600])`

-Let's start with the x axis.
+Let's start with the x axis - dew point.
 We want to determine the horizontal position of each day's dot based on its dew point.

-To find this position we use a d3 scale object, which helps us map our data to pixels.
+To find this position we use a d3 scale which maps our data to pixels.
 Let's create a scale that will take a dew point and tell us how far to the right a dot needs to be.

 This will be a linear scale because the input (dew point) and the output (pixels) will be numbers that increase linearly.